 People ask, “Is it something you ate while you were pregnant?” or comment “So many kids have allergies these days.
 It wasn’t like that before.
 What’s causing all of these food allergies?”

 I don’t have those answers.
-I ate lots of scrambled eggs while pregnant with Veronica.
-I rarely ate them with Stella.
+I ate lots of scrambled eggs and peanut butter sandwiches while pregnant with Veronica.
+I rarely ate ate eggs and never touched peanut butter while pregnant with Stella.
 Veronica is allergic; Stella is not.

 I have no way of knowing why that is.

 All I know is it is what it is.

 10 Things Kids with Food Allergies Want You to Know

 Teach Them How to Self-Advocate: We have open communication about what it means to have food allergies and how to stay safe.
 Veronica’s known from an early age 1.)
 What foods make her sick and what foods are “safe” and “unsafe” for her.
 2.)
 How to read labels.
 3.)
 To trust her gut if a food looks suspicious and to ask the ingredients of foods at restaurants, friends’ houses, and parties.
 4.)
 What to do if she has a reaction.
 5.)
 Always carry her EpiPen and Benedryl.

 We include her in the allergy management and that has built her confidence.